samarthvaru/PyRetro/README.md

 # Py-Retro: The Old School Edition

 Py-Retro: The Old School Edition is a computer application built with Python that offers a collection of classic retro games.
-Whether you're feeling nostalgic or just love old-school games, this app has got you covered.
+Whether you're feeling nostalgic or just love old-school games, this app covers you.
 From Hungry Snake and Connect Four to Tic Tac Toe, Memory Game, Tetris, and Superhuman, Py-Retro provides a range of games to keep you entertained.